ra463/voosh-client/README.md

 ## Setup Instructions

+**Server is hoisted on RENDER, So it will take some time to respond**

 1. Clone the repository - `https://github.com/ra463/voosh-client.git`
 2. Install dependencies using `npm install`.
 3. Create the `.env` in the root of this directory.